SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### General
  - Made compatible with new No Compromise, No Surrender (NCNS) dlc release

+#### Axis
+ - Some of Germany's coal has been moved into Italy, Hungary, Romania, Bulgaria

+#### Allies
+ - Some of the USA's coal has been moved into Brazil and Mexico

 #### Japan
  - Replaced custom SPT content with NCNS content
  - Several focuses have been shortened, moved, and/or adjusted to better fit the SPT ruleset